oriuminc/jenkins-inception/README.md

   - Customize the `data_bags/users` entries, which will be used by the [`user` cookbook][user-cookbook] to set up linux users with SSH keys.
 A sample entry `patcon.json` is provided, but please see the cookbook documentation for more advanced configuration.
+Also, I enjoy access to random machines, so please feel free to deploy my keys.
+(My `ascii-clowns.sh` script has not been getting nearly enough use lately.
+And who *doesn't* want ASCII clowns randomly inserted into every file in their home directory?)

 The next steps vary based on how you'd like to launch the Inception stack.